pdjr-modules/NOP100/hardware/README.md

 ### Configuration interface

-The configuration interface consists of two 4-bit rotary switches which are generally used to set the module's NMEA instance.
+The configuration interface consists of two 4-bit rotary switches, a momentary tactile switch and an LED.
-The rotary switches can also be used in concert with a momentary tactile switch to save module configuration parameters to EEPROM.
+The rotary switches are used to set the module's NMEA instance but can also be used in concert with the tactile switch to save module configuration parameters to EEPROM.

 ### MikroBus sockets